 Communications are usually tailored to the recipients -- whether leaders, managers, employees or clients/customers, respectively -- and methods include:

 - email, mail, text messages, hotlines and internal systems (i.e., intranet) to propagate pertinent information

-- signage to reinforce hygiene, screening and other organizational policies
+- signage to reinforce hygiene, screening and other organizational risk-management policies

 Members of the CHRO Roundtable are conscious of the effects of their communication, particularly on customers.
 To that end, many have: